-If you look over to the left of this page-you'll see a link to my Grannyisms-page.
+If you look over to the right of this page-you'll see a link to my Grannyisms-page.
 I've been collecting memories-precious, funny, and inspiring about people's grandmothers on the page ever since I started the Blind Pig.

 Granny is always worrying about Chitter and Chatter eating enough-they are skinny girls.
 Last week Chitter went down to visit Pap and Granny-as soon as she stepped in the door Granny started trying to feed her some of their leftover supper.
 Chitter said she wasn't hungry-but Granny just kept on telling her she should eat.
-Finally Chitter said "no Granny I'm not hungry I just ate some goldfish."
+Finally Chitter said "No Granny I'm not hungry I just ate some goldfish."
 Granny said "Lord child don't tell me you've been eating goldfish!
 Is that all they have to eat at your house?"
 Of course Chitter was talking about the crackers-not the fish.

 My "Mama" had two sayings that I'll always remember but have never heard elsewhere.
 If we were hanging around in the house on a nice day: "Mess and gom, mess and Gom -- all you children do is mess and gom and I don't have time to clean up after you."